Farm to Food Pantry

 Getting fresh produce into the emergency food system is an increasingly important part of hunger-relief efforts in communities across Washington.

-We’ve compiled reports from previous seasons in our online RFH Produce Recovery Guide.
+We’ve compiled reports from previous seasons in our online Produce Recovery Guide.
 Recommendations from previous pilot programs show that sites should consider creating contracts with growers, making payments before delivery (“seeds in the ground”), and engaging multiple farms.
 By taking these steps, the sites should be able to grow new relationships and strengthen the existing ones that they have with local farms.

 Legislative District Information Sheets